mbkers/ship-trajectory-prediction/README.md

 ### File description

-Firstly, run the script [s_data_preprocessing.m](s_data_preprocessing.m) which carries out data preprocessing and includes the following steps:
+Firstly, run the script [s_data_preprocessing.m](s_data_preprocessing.m).

+This script performs data preprocessing and includes the following steps:

 1. Import data:
    - AIS data is downloaded from [Marine Cadastre](https://marinecadastre.gov/) with the following parameters: